animilica/NormalMap4Gimp/README.md

 ### Prerequisites

-Software necessary for using the plugin is Gimp version 2.0 or newer.
+Software necessary for using the plugin is Gimp version 2.0 or newer. (not tested with GIMP 2.10)

 ```
 Gimp download link: www.gimp.org